Temporal Team Semantics Revisited: Revisiting temporal team semantics

 It is known that, in the setting of synchronous $\teamltl$, all (all downward closed, resp.) \emph{Boolean properties} of teams are expressible in $\teamltl( , \NE, \flatop)$ (in $\teamltl( ,\flatop)$, resp.)~\cite{DBLP:journals/corr/abs-2010-03311}.
 Let $B$ be a set of $n$-ary Boolean relations and $\varphi_1,\dots,\varphi_n$ propositional formulae.
 We define the semantics of an expression $[\varphi_1,\dots,\varphi_n]_B$ as follows:

 Expressions of the form $[\varphi_1,\dots,\varphi_n]_B$ are called \emph{generalised atoms}.
-If $B$ is downward closed (i.e. $S\in B$ whenever $S\subseteq R\in B$), it is \emph{a downward closed generalised atom}.
+If $B$ is downward closed (i.e., $S\in B$ whenever $S\subseteq R\in B$), it is \emph{a downward closed generalised atom}.
 Dependence and inclusion atoms can also be defined as generalised atoms.

 The following was proved in the setting of synchronous $\teamltl$.
-It is, however, easy to check that the same proof works also in our more general setting. \begin{theorem}[\cite{DBLP:journals/corr/abs-2010-03311}] Any generalised atom is expressible in $\teamltl( , \NE, {\flatop)}$ and all downward closed generalised atoms can be expressed in $\teamltl( , \flatop)$. \end{theorem}
+It is, however, easy to check that the same proof works also in our more general setting. \begin{theorem}[\cite{DBLP:journals/corr/abs-2010-03311}] Any generalised atom is expressible in $\teamltl(\bor, \NE)$ and all downward closed generalised atoms can be expressed in $\teamltl(\bor)$. \end{theorem} \begin{proof}[Proof sketch] For any $n$-tuple of Booleans $\vec{b}=(b_1,\dots,b_n)\in \{0,1\}^n$ and $n$-tuple of propositional formulae $\vec{\varphi}=(\varphi_1,\dots,\varphi_n)$, define